Aldarn/SoldHousePrices-Flask-PostgresD3-Jinja2/readme.txt

 Tests
 -----

-To run all the tests, execute nosetests from a command line interface when the current directory is the same as the one this file is in.
+To run all the tests, ensure django is setup and running, navigate to the base app directory and run the following:

+./manage.py test